PublicisSapient/accessible-ecommerce-demo/README.md

 Please be sure to provide detailed comments within your commits as follows:

 `
-git commit -m "Title of the commit" -m "Detailed comment" `
+git commit -m "[branch name] - Title of the commit" -m "Detailed comment" `

+Example:
+> git commit -m "defect/235-plp-images-missing - Images not showing up on PLP" -m "Updated PLP image srcs to point to new image repo"

 Open up a pull request from your working branch into `dev`, and have your partner approve and merge the branch within GitHub.